Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 #### Transform and add your own data tracks
-GIVE engine supports different kinds of data, to make
+GIVE engine supports different kinds of data.
+Before GIVE can present your data, you can first transform them into special data structure that GIVE can handle (these are usually more efficient for zooming and storing).
+GIVE toolbox provides the tools to transform the data and it is capsuled in the docker.

 <table>
   <tr>
     <th>Tracks</th>